 Ven.
 Tenzin is especially interested in bringing the wisdom of Buddhism into modern culture and into alignment with modern cultural values such as racial and gender justice, and environmental awareness.
 She has been exploring the presentation of traditional teachings using modern pedagogical methods such as experiential exercises, dialogue and small group interaction.
 She feels that Buddhism has many rich perspectives and techniques to offer for the development of the whole person in all aspects – emotional, cognitive, social, and so on – and can be used to help us deal more skillfully with the challenges of our lives.
 To this end, she has been collaborating with teachers of Non-Violent Communication, conflict resolution, psychotherapy and other disciplines to design programs to meet specific needs.

 As well as being passionate about her spiritual practice, she feels strongly that a genuine and meaningful spiritual path includes not only personal transformation, but social and cultural transformation as well, through compassion-motivated social justice activism.

 Venerable Tenzin first became interested in meditation in the early 1970s and then started practicing Tibetan Buddhism in early 1991 during a year she spent studying in India and Nepal.
 She worked in administrative positions in several Buddhist centers in the 1990's, and also completed several long meditation retreats over a six-year period.
 Venerable Tenzin took monastic ordination in 2004 with His Holiness the Dalai Lama.
 Since 2006 she has been teaching in Buddhist centers around the world and has taught in prisons in the US, Colombia, Australia, and New Zealand.

 In addition to teaching Buddhist philosophy and meditation and leading retreats, Venerable Tenzin is a certified teacher of Compassion Cultivation Training, a secular compassion training program developed by Geshe Thubten Jinpa and colleagues at Stanford University.
 She also teaches the Cultivating Emotional Balance program, a secular program using contemplative techniques drawn from Buddhism for managing emotions, developed at His Holiness the Dalai Lama’s request.
-She is also a Victim Awareness Educator for people on parole and probation for the Conflict Resolution Center of Santa Cruz.
+She is also a training and curriculum specialist for the Conflict Resolution Center of Santa Cruz.
 County.